janeon/Gig2Gether/README.md

 # datasharing

+## Firebase authentication setup
+Make sure you have .env file added to the root of the folder (under /datasharing) so that authentication is connected

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: